Fern Whelan: Personal life

+Whelan attended St Pascal Baylon School in Court Hey.
+She was in a relationship with fellow footballer Aileen Whelan as of 2021.

 Club career

 Whelan started playing football for her school's boys' team.
 Her school teacher played for Liverpool Feds and signed Whelan up to play for their junior side.
 She progressed to the Liverpool Ladies senior side before leaving to join Everton Ladies during the 2005 close season.

 After playing in every round of the 2007–08 FA Women's Premier League Cup, Whelan missed Everton's 1–0 final win over Arsenal when she injured her cruciate ligaments in January 2008.
 Despite missing half the season with the injury, she was named the FA Young Player of the Year for 2007–08.

 In the 2010 FA Women's Cup Final, Whelan came on as a second-half substitute for Rachel Unitt as Everton beat Arsenal 3–2 in extra time.
 After aggravating her previous knee injury, Whelan underwent surgery which saw her miss the entire 2012 and 2013 seasons.
 She declared a "brilliant feeling" in returning to the squad for 2014.
 Whelan was a late substitute in Everton's 2–0 2014 FA Women's Cup final defeat by Arsenal.
 When the 2014 season culminated in Everton's relegation, Whelan signed for Notts County on a two-year contract.

 In March 2017, Whelan agreed an extension to her Notts County contract, only for the club to fold on the eve of the FA WSL Spring Series season.
 Instead she agreed to rejoin Everton on a free transfer.
+She transferred to Brighton & Hove Albion in 2017.

+Whelan announced her retirement from professional football in October 2020, due to injury.